ingrammicro/cio/README.md

 If you are already using IMCO CLI, and only want to obtain the latest version, download IMCO CLI from <https://github.com/ingrammicro/cio/releases/latest>

-> NOTE: IMCO CLI is named as `concerto` in terms of the binary and executable.
+> NOTE: IMCO CLI is named as `cio` in terms of the binary and executable.

 If you want to build the CLI using the source code, please, take into account that the master branch is the adequate one to be used for latest stable and published version of IMCO CLI.